 I have an online course based on my work with clients in my private practice you are free to have a look at.

 Regardless of whether you want to start with my course, self-help may be enough for many people and a more cost-effective option than individual therapy.
-If you cannot work on your own, or self-help did not work for you, then face-to-face therapy is your next option.
+If you cannot work on your own or self-help did not work for you, face-to-face therapy is your next option.

 I would recommend working with a psychologist rather than having general counselling, as their training may be more suitable for your needs.
 You can arrange either face-to-face meetings or online therapy.